promise-dash/Recipe-App/README.md

 Built with react and styled components
 #
-A simple and easy projects for beginners
+A simple and easy project for beginners

 ##